Axiom reveals the private crew paying an estimated $55 million each for trip to ISS

-A trio of civilians could be headed to the International Space Station.
-Space tourism company Axiom Space said Tuesday it will send a crew of three private citizens, plus its vice president and former NASA astronaut Michael López-Alegría, to the ISS for an eight-day stay, no earlier than January 2022.
+Three civilians could be headed to the International Space Station.
+Houston-based space tourism company Axiom Space said Tuesday it will send a crew of three private citizens, plus its vice president and former NASA astronaut Michael López-Alegría, to the ISS for an eight-day stay, no earlier than January 2022.

 The crew includes American entrepreneur and investor Larry Connor, who will be the pilot; Canadian philanthropist and investor Mark Pathy; and Eytan Stibbe, a former Israeli Air Force pilot who's also an investor and philanthropist.
 To get to the ISS, they'll hitch a ride on the SpaceX Crew Dragon.